xiawei918/quadprogIP/README.md

 Quadratic Programming Problems
 via Completely Positive Programming" by Jieqiu Chen and Samuel Burer, Math.
 Prog.
 Comp.
-(2012) 4:33–52, can be used to test quadbbIP, and are available at https://github.com/sburer/QuadProgBB
+(2012) 4:33–52, can be used to test quadbbIP, and are available at Dr.Sam Burer's personal webpage: http://sburer.github.io/projects.html